l-with/DevOps-GitLab-CI-Artifacts/README.md

   - `default.env` if the file  it exists
   - `${ENVIRONMENT}.env` if the file exists

+All files are passed through [envsubst](https://linuxhandbook.com/envsubst-command/) before they are processed.
+If the differences between the environments can be expressed through environment variables, it is possible to use only the default.*-files.

 ### before_script_secrets_env_files

 - downloads the secure files